About

 Four recurring problem areas.

-The practice is organized around recurring kinds of work rather than a long menu of disconnected services.
+The practice is organized around recurring kinds of structure-heavy work, not a long menu of disconnected services.

 Focus